streamich/libreact/docs/en/lazy.md

 LazyMyComponent.load();
 ```

-By default, while your component is loading, nothing will be renderer, but you can display a loading text instead.
+By default, while your component is loading, nothing will be rendered, but you can display a loading text instead.

 ```js
 const LazyMyComponent = lazy({